sojideveloper/SimpleHeroTable/README.md

 # SimpleHeroTable

-A simple table with nav and detail.
+A simple table with nav and detail (Swift).